 Substance abuse counseling is first and foremost about establishing trust, and when counselors and clients can form a two-way relationship based upon mutual trust, counseling becomes that much more effective.

 What’s the Job Outlook for Substance Abuse Counselors?

-According to U.S. News & World Report, the number of substance abuse/behavioral disorder counseling positions will increase 22% by 2024.
-The Bureau of Labor and Statistics predicts that will mean 21,000 new openings within the next decade.
+According to U.S. News & World Report, the number of substance abuse/behavioral disorder counseling positions will increase by 22% by 2024.
+The Bureau of Labor and Statistics predicts that it will mean 21,000 new openings within the next decade.
 Because of that rosy outlook, U.S. News & World Report ranks this as their “#1 Best Social Services Job”.

 And the opportunities are going to be even greater in certain individual states.
 For example, Montana is expected to have a job growth rate for substance abuse counselors of 69.77% – the highest in the country.
 That would mean over 500 NEW substance abuse counselor jobs in Montana alone!

 Look at how that would play out in the same area of the country if only the AVERAGE projections are used:

 That’s almost 1200 projected new substance abuse counselor job openings in just the Pacific Northwest states.

 On the other hand, you still have to do your homework –Oregon is expected to see an almost 22% decrease in the number of job openings in this particular career field.

 What Is the Salary Outlook for Substance Abuse Counselors?